kelesonur/bounsignlab-verbalfluency/README.md

 # Instructions
 Please make sure you have R and Rstudio installed on your computer, together with the packages utilized in the scripts.
+There might be encoding related differences, executing code step by step might be a good idea.
+The code was written and run on a linux OS.

 Run the scripts in the numerical order they are designated.
 (0-1-2)